nofarb/ruby-unit-testing-demo/README.md

 # unit-testing-demo
-Quick Demonstration of Unit Testing
+Quick Demonstration of Unit Testing Using Ruby and RSpec